 Or my brother would slap me on the back and say “jeez you must have put on a heap of weight, nobody recognises you!”
 And then we’d quickly wander off to chat to other legends.
 Flawless.

 Now I won’t use his real name, or even his real nick-name, but “Horse” one of our favourite players of all time, started to chat to us.
 We just couldn’t look one of our Grand Final-winning heroes in the eye and lie, so we came clean to him.
 Horse just laughed and said as long as we don’t go out onto the ground for the Legends Lap of Honour, he wouldn’t rat us out.

 Special-sandwich-legend – “WHAT THE F#CK YOU DOING?
-YOU BIT INTO MY SANDWICH.
+YOU TOOK MY SANDWICH.
 WHO ARE YOU ANYWAY?”

 I struggled for a few moments to think what to say.